504 Plan vs. IEP in Arizona: Which One Does Your Child Actually Need?

 Who Qualifies for What in Arizona

 IEP eligibility flows through A.A.C.
 R7-2-401 and ADE Exceptional Student Services.
 The district must conduct a formal multidisciplinary evaluation, convene a Multidisciplinary Evaluation Team (MET), and identify one of the 13 IDEA disability categories.
-The evaluation must be completed within 60 calendar days of your written consent — a clock that does not stop for summer.
+The evaluation must be completed within 60 calendar days after the PEA receives your informed written consent — a clock that does not stop for summer.

 504 eligibility does not require a formal IDEA evaluation.
 Many districts conduct their own 504 assessments, which can be simpler and faster.
 There is no prescribed Arizona state regulation for 504 plan timelines the way A.A.C.
 R7-2-401 governs IEPs.
 School districts set their own 504 procedures, which means consistency varies widely — particularly between large districts like Tucson Unified and small rural districts.